 Senecaville is a tiny village located in the state of Ohio.
 With a population of 415 people and just one neighborhood, Senecaville is the 696th largest community in Ohio.
 Much of the housing stock in Senecaville was built prior to World War II, making it one of the older and more historic villages in the country.

-Senecaville is a blue-collar town, with 44.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Senecaville is a village of construction workers and builders, service providers, and sales and office workers.
-There are especially a lot of people living in Senecaville who work in office and administrative support (15.53%), food service (6.80%), and teaching (5.83%).
+Because occupations involving physical labor dominate the local economy, Senecaville is generally considered to be a blue-collar town.
+40.36% of the Senecaville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Senecaville is a village of service providers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Senecaville who work in office and administrative support (12.65%), food service (7.83%), and teaching (6.63%).

-Senecaville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Senecaville doesn't have a public transportation system that people use for their commute.

 The people who call Senecaville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Senecaville residents report their race to be White, followed by Black or African-American.
+The greatest number of Senecaville residents report their race to be White.
 Important ancestries of people in Senecaville include Irish, German, English, Dutch, and Hungarian.

 The most common language spoken in Senecaville is English.
 Other important languages spoken here include Italian and Greek.